 - Give something back to the profession.

-- Mentee of 8 or fewer years practicing employment law
+- Mentee of 8 or fewer years practicing employment law or a law student

 - Mentor of 9 or more years practicing employment law in good standing